2014 Leadership in Digital Marketing

 Brooklyn Nets | Barclays Center View Bio »

-As Senior Vice President of Global Marketing for the Brooklyn Nets and Barclays Center, Elisa Padilla oversees all of the marketing efforts for the team and arena, including branding, advertising, merchandising, database research, creative, websites, and social media.
+As Chief Marketing Officer for the Brooklyn Nets and Barclays Center, Elisa Padilla oversees all of the marketing efforts for the team and arena, including branding, advertising, merchandising, database research, creative, websites, and social media.

-Padilla joined the Nets in 2010 as a Director, was named Vice President in 2012, and was promoted to her current role in 2014.
+Padilla joined the Nets in 2010 as a Director, was named Vice President in 2012, Senior Vice President in 2014, and was promoted to her current role in 2015.
 She has defined her skills in the areas of sports, entertainment, event and Hispanic marketing, building success in developing creative marketing campaigns, strategies, and solutions with desired results.

 A native of Newark, NJ, Padilla has an M.B.A in Marketing from Fairleigh Dickinson University and a B.S. in Communications from Centenary College.
 She currently resides in New Jersey.

 Carly Rosenberg is a 14-year veteran of digital commerce and marketing, successfully leading the strategic marketing initiatives at specialty retail firms since 2000.
 Carly is currently the Chief Marketing Officer at Bluefly where she oversees marketing, creative and site experience.
 Prior to Bluefly, Carly was the Vice President of Ecommerce Marketing at ANN INC., the parent company of Ann Taylor and LOFT, where she oversaw digital marketing and product photography for AnnTaylor.com and LOFT.com.
 Carly held similar roles at J.Crew, Saks Fifth Avenue and Sur La Table.
 Carly graduated from the Tuck School of Business at Dartmouth College and Colorado College and is a mother of three young children.